DoryGuy/PythonUtilites/json/recursive/README.md

 This technique can be combined with the other techniques like the [decorators](../decorators) and the [extensions](../extensions) to make easy to maintain classes that have complex data structures.

+Is used in the [json_decorators](../json_decorators) library which I recommend as the easiest to use in a large project.

 ## src Files

 ### [json_convert.py](src/json_convert.py)